Learn More »

 For Civil Traffic Charges, the Court will:

 Suspend driving privileges and Administrative Fees totaling $100 will be added to your total obligation.
+Go to FARE website to pay obligation.

 For Criminal Traffic Charges, the Court will issue:

 A warrant for your arrest, your driving privileges will be suspended, and Administrative Fees totaling $250 will be added to your total obligation.
+To resolve this matter, you must appear in court.
+Call 623-222-4800 to schedule a court date.

 For Criminal Charges, the Court will issue: